Mao Shimada: 2022–23 season: Junior World and JGP Final gold

 Attending her first senior Japan Championships, Shimada was fourth in the short program with a 70.28 score, her first over the 70-point mark domestically.
 She said she was "glad I was able to put it together in a very tense situation."
 In the free skate, Shimada fell twice on her opening triple Axel and quad attempts, before landing seven clean triple jumps.
-She was fifth in the segment, but rose to third overall in a somwhat chaotic field, winning the bronze medal.
+She was fifth in the segment, but rose to third overall in a somewhat chaotic field, winning the bronze medal.
 Too young for international senior assignments, she was assigned to finishing her season at the 2023 World Junior Championships.

 At the World Junior Championships in Calgary, Shimada finished first in the short program with a new personal best, 0.59 points ahead of Shin in second place.
 She described practices in the leadup as difficult, as thus was pleased with her performance on the day.
 Two days later in the free skate, Shimada landed both her triple axel and quadruple toe loop, although the latter jump was completed on the quarter.
 She then skated the rest of her program cleanly, receiving another personal best of 152.76, winning the event with the fifth highest score ever recorded by a junior woman.
 Her margin of victory of 22.64 over silver medalist Shin Ji-a was the same exact margin as her namesake Mao Asada over Yuna Kim of South Korea at the 2005 World Junior Championships.
 Shimada became the first Japanese woman to win Junior Worlds since Marin Honda in 2016, and alongside country mate and bronze medalist Ami Nakai, secured three spots for Japanese women the following year.

+As the 2022 Japanese national junior champion, she was invited to skate in the gala at the 2023 World Championships.